spider-spg/Inceptra/README.md

 ## 🤝 Contributing

-This project was built as part of the Tata STRIVE hackathon challenge.
-Contributions and improvements are welcome!
+This project was built as part of the Tata STRIVE hackathon challenge and stands the property of same.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-**Built with ❤️ for empowering India's entrepreneurial ecosystem**
+For any queries reach out to +919769922236 or at nikunj.maru@somaiya.edu